-It is very important to stay healthy because the modern world has left us exposed to a number of viruses and infections.
+It is essential to stay healthy because the modern world has left us exposed to several viruses and infections.
 A strong immune system can help you prevent and combat diseases to live a healthy life.
-When you sleep well, exercise, maintain your hygiene, and avoid stress, it helps you to have a healthy life.
+When you sleep well, exercise, maintain your hygiene, and avoid stress, it helps you have a healthy life.

 In doing so, the food you consume is most important as it can give energy to your brain and body.
 Here is a list of food nutrients that give your immune system a kick start.

-Vitamin C is an antioxidant that prevents harm to the immune system by the unstable molecules.
-When you catch a cold or flu, instead of antibiotics consume food rich in Vitamin C. Antibiotics affect your immune system, while Vitamin C increases the production of White blood cells, it fights infections, and gives you a healthy skin with improved eye health.
+Vitamin C is an antioxidant that prevents harm to the immune system by unstable molecules.
+When you catch a cold or flu, instead of antibiotics, consume food rich in Vitamin C. Antibiotics affect your immune system, while Vitamin C increases the production of White blood cells, fights infections, and gives you healthy skin with improved eye health.

 The food items that are a rich source of Vitamin C are:

 Vitamin E is also a source of antioxidants.
 These help in fighting infections, preventing heart problems, inflammation, and reduces cancer risk.
 In aged people, the cells in the body have decreased immunity, but Vitamin E consumption assists in improving immune functions.

 More than 200 chemical reactions in the body require Vitamin E. It is a life source for immunity, especially in older people.